Packing with just a carry on/hand luggage can be a real challenge when it comes to beauty products and toiletries.

 - Pomegranate Skin Cleansing Bath & Shower Gel, Crabtree & Evelyn (50ml).

 - Neal’s Yard Geranium & Orange Body Lotion (sample, 7ml)

 In travel bottles/pots:

 - Revlon Primer.

 - Contact lens solution.

-So what are your carry-on packing tips?
+So what are your tips for packing beauty products in your hand luggage?
 Which must-haves are always in your bag?